LedgerHQ/app-nimiq/doc/nimiqapp.md

 #### Description

 This command returns the public key for the given BIP 32 path.
 An optional message can be sent to sign to verify the validity of the generated keypair.
+Optionally, the address can also be showed to the user for confirmation.

 #### Coding